Kit/ConvertKitSDK-PHP/README.md

 ## Handling Errors

-The ConvertKit PHP SDK uses Guzzle for all HTTP API requests.
+The Kit PHP SDK uses Guzzle for all HTTP API requests.
 Errors will be thrown as Guzzle's `ClientException` (for 4xx errors), or `ServerException` (for 5xx errors).

 ```php